ZeroKnowledgefm/ZKJobs/README.md

 * **Senior Applied Cryptography Engineer @ Tornado.cash**
 This position is full-time and available immediately.We are looking for experienced software engineers that have some familiarity with implementing cryptographic protocols, ideally in a production setting.
 You will write low-level zk-SNARK circuits that implement the next incarnation of our private cryptocurrency protocol.
 Our technology stack makes heavy use of ZkSnarks, javascript and Solidity smart contracts.
 To learn more and apply, please contact hello@tornado.cash

+* **Senior ZK researcher @ Cryptography Research Centre, Technology Innovation Institute (TII)** This is a full-time position, and starts on Q3.
+R&D on ZK.
+Integration of ZK in team projects, including verifiable computation, MPC and PQC.
+Propose new directions.
+Full description [here](https://careers.tii.ae/job/Abu-Dhabi-Senior-Zero-Knowledge-Researcher/571295922).
+To learn more and apply, please contact mehdi.messaoudi@tii.ae

 * **Cryptography Researcher Position — Zero Knowledge Virtual Machines @ Ethereum Foundation** This position is full-time.
 We are looking for a researcher to drive the development of Zero Knowledge Virtual Machines to join the cryptography research team at the Ethereum Foundation.
 More info: https://ethereum.bamboohr.com/jobs/view.php?id=34.
 To learn more and apply, please contact cryptography@ethereum.org